 The 2012 Legislature made changes affecting new hires, current members and employers.
-A new KPERS 3 cash balance retirement plan for new hires starting January 1, 2015, was created.
+A new cash balance retirement pan (KPERS 3) was created for new hires starting after January 1, 2015.
 Normal retirement age for KPERS 3 is 65 with 5 years of service or 60 with 30 years of service.
 Early retirement is available at age 55 with 10 years of service with a reduced benefit.
 Monthly benefit options are an annuity benefit based on the account balance at retirement.